 - What Every Tenant Should Know

-- Find court acceptable documents you may need in the unlawful detainer process.
-Click "Housing" on the drop down menu.
+- Find court acceptable documents you may need in the eviction process.
+Click on "Housing/Landlord-Tenant" and then "Eviction."

 - Minnesota Multi Housing Association (MHA) is a state-wide nonprofit trade organization for the multi-housing industry.
 This website is good source for common rental forms.